 The Quote That Captures Our Imagination

 Most people believe Vincent van Gogh said these words.
-The famous Dutch painter seems like the perfect author.
-After all, he lived a life of creative rebellion.
+The famous Dutch painter seems like the perfect author, especially given that he lived a life of creative rebellion.
 His artistic vision defied convention at every turn.
 However, the truth behind this attribution tells a different story entirely.
+When we examine the actual origins of “normality is a well-paved street; it is good for walking, but no flowers will grow there,” the evidence becomes far less clear.

 Explore More About Carel Blotkamp